Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 For most aquariums, the little otocinclus is a good choice.
 They’re tiny, schooling catfish about an inch in length that will savage your algae like a little army.
 They should be kept in schools of at least six.

 If you have many tiny snails in your tank that you can’t get rid of, these guys are thriving on your algae problem.
 These are pest snails, and they can be a big problem in their own right.
-But, if you can take steps to drastically decrease your algae growth you’ll also be limiting their food source.
+But, if you can take steps to decrease your algae growth drastically you’ll also be limiting their food source.

 Be aware that algae-eating fish and critters can only do so much.
 You may need to remove algae yourself.
 Magnetic algae scrubbers are an easy way to keep your tank clean without getting your hands wet.
 I prefer the Mag-Float.
 It does a great job of scraping the green stuff, and if you accidentally drop it, it floats!

-Don’t Overfeed Your Fish
+- Don’t Overfeed Your Fish.

-Speaking of food sources, over-feeding your fish can lead to big cause of excessive algae growth.
+Speaking of food sources, over-feeding your fish can lead to a big cause of excessive algae growth.
 How?
 Why?
 Because, to put it simply, what goes into a fish must come out!

-If you’re letting your fish feed themselves to the gills and watching a lot of excess food fall to the bottom of the tank or get sucked by the filter, you are creating two great food sources for algae: waste from decaying fish food, and fish waste.
+If you’re letting your fish feed themselves to the gills and watching a lot of excess food fall to the bottom of the tank or get sucked by the filter, you are creating two great food sources for algae: waste from decaying fish food and fish waste.

 Like plants, algae will thrive on these things.